Buffalo visits Hunter and Ohio

 Buffalo Bulls (12-13, 6-6 MAC) at Ohio Bobcats (14-11, 6-6 MAC)

-The Bulls are 6-6 in conference play.
-Buffalo is 7-7 in games decided by at least 10 points.
+The Bulls are 6-6 in MAC play.
+Buffalo leads the MAC with 15.6 assists.
+Armoni Foster leads the Bulls with 4.1.

-TOP PERFORMERS: Wilson is scoring 15.9 points per game and averaging 9.6 rebounds for the Bobcats.
-Hunter is averaging 2.2 made 3-pointers over the last 10 games for Ohio.
+TOP PERFORMERS: Dwight Wilson is scoring 15.9 points per game and averaging 9.6 rebounds for the Bobcats.
+Hunter is averaging 12.8 points and 3.8 rebounds over the last 10 games for Ohio.

 LAST 10 GAMES: Bobcats: 6-4, averaging 80.6 points, 31.7 rebounds, 11.7 assists, 6.1 steals and 1.5 blocks per game while shooting 47.3% from the field.
 Their opponents have averaged 77.3 points per game.